 Overview of the Angell Internship

 Our average number of interns each year is 16, and from 2012-2017, 100% of our interns graduated from the program.
 Of this group, 63 interns applied for a residency (not necessarily at Angell), and 51 of them accepted a residency.
 The 2018-2019 internship program begins June 11, 2018 and ends on June 28, 2019.
 Applicants will be considered on the basis of their academic record, letter of intent and letters of recommendation.
 A personal, SKYPE, or telephone interview is VERY STRONGLY recommended.
-Interview dates are available for 16 days during December 2017- January 2018; please email Alex Lowery to schedule an appointment.
+Interview dates are available for 11 days during December 2018; please email Ali Fine to schedule an appointment once you have submitted an application through VIRMP.
 The Angell internship is a challenging and exciting opportunity with an emphasis on mentoring and teaching.

 The goal of the Angell internship is to provide the new graduate with a foundation in general and specialty referral medical practice on which to build a future of strong clinical skills, critical thinking, ethics, continued learning and teaching.
 The interns are expected to learn all aspects of hospital procedures, including management of a wide variety of cases, generating appropriate estimates and communicating with owners and primary care veterinarians.
 Angell’s program has an excellent record of graduates continuing on to residencies in all veterinary specialties.
 Interns have the added benefit and support provided by a double boarded clinical and anatomical pathologist, a full in-house pathology laboratory, two certified veterinary acupuncturists, two pharmacists, a 16 slice CT scanner, a 1.5 Tesla MRI, a dentistry service with a boarded dentist, a board eligible dermatologist, and three experienced, board-certified Emergency/Critical Care (E/CC) doctors to help with emergencies.
 In addition, Angell has the unique benefit of having a licensed social worker on staff to provide support both to clients and staff, particularly for those facing end of life decisions with pets.